ankur512512/backbase-a2/Readme.md

 You can also choose to deploy to your own minikube cluster but that might give problems while using hostport.
 For my assignment, I have used the one on katakoda from link above.

-Step-2: Download all the project artifacts directly using wget command as below and cd into it:
+Step-2: Download all the project artifacts directly using git clone command as below and cd into it:

 	git clone https://github.com/ankur512512/backbase-a2.git
 	cd backbase-a2